EnchanteHQ/enchante/README.md

 </resources>
 ```

-- Create your own Enchante API Hosting using [enchante-api](https://github.com/EnchanteHQ/core-api) API and get your API KEY, and place it inside quotes like shown below
+- Create your own Enchanté API Hosting using [enchante-api](https://github.com/EnchanteHQ/core-api) API and get your API KEY, and place it inside quotes like shown below

 ```kotlin
 package com.benrostudios.enchante.utils